therootcompany/greenlock-express.js/README.md

 ## 2. Create an http app (i.e. express)

-This example is shown with Express, but any node app will doGreenlock works with everything.
+This example is shown with Express, but any node app will do.
+Greenlock works with everything.
 (or any node-style http app)